“Will I lose all my hair?” is a common question among guys experiencing the symptoms of male pattern baldness.

-It can be difficult to spot this gradual change, so you should also try to side-by-side photo trick we mentioned above.
+It can be difficult to spot this gradual change, so you should also try the side-by-side photo trick we mentioned above.
 You can even begin taking photos every other month in your mirror, showing the crown of your head.

 It’s super normal to shed some strands after you bathe or brush your hair; in fact, the average person loses about 100 hairs a day.
 That said, an unusual amount of hair loss is cause for concern.

 Start by contacting your doctor who can help identify the root cause of the hair loss.
 Then, determine if longer term action is warranted.